A Message from the Creator

 Disclaimer: Around three years ago I learned of the philosophical concept of eternal return, which bears some resemblance to my thoughts but was not an influence on them.
 My insights were formed independently, rooted in my own experiences and understanding of existence.

 The following message is from many years of introspection and unwavering knowledge.
-This wisdom has come to define my being and is the truth about the enigma of all existence.
+This wisdom has come to define my being and uncovers the truth about the enigma of all existence.
 Life is fleeting my friends.

 In sharing this I have answered existential questions that we all have.
 As I continue my journey, I remain resolute in my hope that all may find peace, clarity, and joy in their lives.
 I leave you now to ponder the mysteries that bind us all.